 VLANs (Virtual LANs) are logical grouping of devices in the same broadcast domain.
 VLANs are usually configured on switches by placing some interfaces into one broadcast domain and some interfaces into another.
 Each VLAN acts as a subgroup of the switch ports in an Ethernet LAN.

 VLANs can spread across multiple switches, with each VLAN being treated as its own subnet or broadcast domain.
 This means that frames broadcasted onto the network will be switched only between the ports within the same VLAN.

 A VLAN acts like a physical LAN, but it allows hosts to be grouped together in the same broadcast domain even if they are not connected to the same switch.
 Here are the main reasons why VLANs are used:

 The following topology shows a network with all hosts inside the same VLAN:

-By placing interfaces Fa0/0 and Fa0/1 on both switches in a separate VLAN, a broadcast from host A would reach only host B, since each VLAN is a separate broadcast domain and only host B is inside the same VLAN as host A. This is shown in the picture below:
+By placing interfaces on both switches into a separate VLAN, a broadcast from host A would reach only devices inside the same VLAN, since each VLAN is a separate broadcast domain.
+Hosts in other VLANs will not even be aware that the communication took place.
+This is shown in the picture below:

 To reach hosts in a different VLAN, a router is needed.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.

 We recommend the Cisco CCNA Gold Bootcamp as your main CCNA training course.
 It’s the highest rated Cisco course online with an average rating of 4.8 from over 30,000 public reviews and is the gold standard in CCNA training: